10,000 listeners in 30 days. AI hosts, real guests.Read the field note

 Pick manual if you want to review scripts and audio before anything appears in listener apps.
 Switch to automatic once your workflow is stable.

-Turn on auto-publish to website
+Turn on auto-publish episodes

 Auto-Publish toggle and Publish Mode selector